19 Best Restaurants in San Cristobal de las Casas (2024)

 There is no shortage of vegetarian and vegan restaurants in San Cristobal de las Casas.
 A couple of places offer vegan tacos while others stand out with an amazing vegan menu del dia.

 There’s not much more to say.
-It was some of the best I’ve had.
-If you like falafel, you won’t be disappointed.
-The prices are quite reasonable, starting at 75 pesos.
+It was some of the best falafel I’ve ever had, and reviewers echo my opinion.
+The prices are quite reasonable, around 100 pesos.

 Bonus Restaurant: Another vegan restaurant in San Cristobal that I wish I would have been able to try is Loving Hut.
 They offer vegan sushi, rice bowls, and other menu items with a clear indication of which items are gluten-free.